 💝 Show the real you.
 Don’t pretend to be someone you are not.

 💝 Show them how much you love your husband/wife.

 There was one time my omonim saw us holding hands and she jokingly asked why we had to do it in front of them.
 That part was not that normal for them yet.
-But I wasn’t embarrassed of doing it.
-I wanted them to see I was proud of having their son.
+But I wasn’t embarrassed about doing it.
+I wanted them to see I was and will always be proud of having their son.

 💝 Help them with the household chores even when they tell you not to especially if you’re the wife.
 This is to let them know that you are not a princess in their absence.
 They want to see if their son is well taken care of.